The 2016 regular session of the 64th Legislature convened Jan. 11. Under the state constitution, regular sessions are limited to no more than 60 days.

+This list is updated as pension-related bills are introduced for the 2016 session.
+Please note that legislative proposals do not become law unless they are passed by both houses of the Legislature and signed by the governor.
+For more information on legislation and the legislative process, visit the Washington State Legislature's website.

 Click on the bill number for more detailed information about the legislation.
-Please note that legislative proposals do not become law until they are passed by both houses of the Legislature and signed by the governor.
-To date, no pension-related bills have been passed by the Legislature.

-Click on the bill number for more detailed information about the legislation

 |House Bill Number||Senate Bill Number||Title|